lamensje/Powershell-Script-Collection/README.md

+I'm new to powershell, this code is quite messy but it works.
+Take what you need.
+Some generate output in Dutch, most comments and variables are in English though.

 # AddPrinters

 Temporairly allows driver installation to user, adds printer with driver, then restricts printer driver installation to administrators again for security.